ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 The memory limit for each of the activity components specifies the maximum amount of memory it can attempt to use.
 However, to prevent {{ ydb-short-name }} process from exceeding the soft memory limit, the total consumption of activity components is further limited by an additional limit, named as the activities memory limit.
 If the total memory usage of the activity components exceeds this limit, any additional memory requests will be denied.

 As a result, while the combined individual limits of the activity components might collectively exceed the activities memory limit, each component's individual limit should be less than this overall cap.
 Additionally, the sum of the minimum memory limits for the cache components plus the activities memory limit needs to be less than the soft memory limit.

+There are some other activity components, currently they do not have any individual memory limits.

 Example of the `memory_controller_config` section with a specified KQP limit: